Spicy chicken soup with jicama, corn, and lime

-- 1 medium jalapeño pepper(s), seeded and finely chopped (wear gloves to prevent irritation)
+1 medium, seeded and finely chopped (wear gloves to prevent irritation)

 - Put the chicken, broth, carrots, jicama, cilantro sprigs, garlic, and jalapeño pepper in a 5–6-quart slow cooker; cover and cook until chicken and vegetables are fork-tender, 4–5 hours on high or 8–10 hours on low.

 - Lift the chicken from the soup and set aside until cool enough to handle.
 Discard the cilantro sprigs.
-Pull the chicken from the bones, then tear or cut the chicken into bite-size pieces.
+Tear or cut the chicken into bite-size pieces.